Skip to content

 Something isn't right#

 If testing reveals any issues, no worries.
-Cancel the workflow, which will cancel the pending publish jobs (you didn't approve them prematurely, right?).
+Cancel the workflow, which will cancel the pending publish jobs (you didn't approve them prematurely, right?) and start over.

 PyPI Publish Jobs#

-The publish jobs will run if any of the previous jobs fail.
+The publish jobs will not run if any of the previous jobs fail.

 They use GitHub environments, which are configured as trusted publishers on PyPI.

-Both jobs require a maintainer to approve them from the workflow's Summary tab.
+Both jobs require a @hipsterusername or @psychedelicious to approve them from the workflow's Summary tab.

 • Click the Review deployments button

-• Select the environment (either testpypi or pypi)
+• Select the environment (either testpypi or pypi - typically you select both)

 • Click Approve and deploy